Distressed Property: Everything You Need To Know

 Now that you understand the risks that come with buying distressed properties, you may wonder why anyone would choose to go this route.
 Well, buying a distressed property does come with certain advantages.

 Real estate investors, particularly those with contracting experience, often seek out these properties.
-That’s because they can get a good deal on the sale, and these individuals are well-equipped to handle any problems they discover on the property.
+That’s because they can get a good deal on the sale, and these individuals are well-equipped to handle any problems they discover on the investment property.

 Many investors buy distressed properties and fix them up, only to either flip the house or rent it out.
 In general, most people don’t buy distressed properties planning to live in the home.

-Summary: Distressed Property Can Be More Than You Bargained For
+The Bottom Line: Distressed Property Can Be More Than You Bargained For

 Distressed homes offer a unique buying opportunity for real investors, but the average home buyer should probably look elsewhere.
 You may end up biting off more than you can chew and would be better off taking a traditional route to purchasing a home.